 This is best to use in fires involving organic materials and cooking oils.

 There are several types of visual distress devices you can utilize when emergencies arise.
-It is important to have proper devices to immediately and effectively get help.
+Also, it is important to have proper devices to immediately and effectively get help.

 Night use devices like electric distress lights are distinguishable during nighttime.

-This signaling device is efficient both during daytime or nighttime.
-It includes handheld and parachute flare distress signals.
+This signaling device is efficient both during daytime and nighttime.
+Also, it includes handheld and parachute flare distress signals.

 Every ship with an enclosed area must have a good ventilation system.
-It helps in preventing the formation of mildew and foul odor.
-For boats with gasoline motorized engines, a ventilation system is mandatory.
+In addition, it helps in preventing the formation of mildew and foul odor.
+Also, for boats with gasoline motorized engines, a ventilation system is mandatory.

 This safety tool is essential in preventing exhaust backfire to cause an explosion.